 RGA is an insurance holding company whose primary uses of liquidity include, but are not limited to, the immediate capital needs of its operating companies, dividends paid to its shareholders, repurchase of common stock and interest payments on its indebtedness.
 RGA recognized interest expense of \$104.9 million and \$81.6 million for the nine months ended September 30, 2012 and 2011, respectively.
 RGA made capital contributions to subsidiaries of \$3.9 million and \$79.5 million for the nine months ended September 30, 2012 and 2011, respectively.
 Dividends to shareholders were \$44.2 million and \$31.0 million for the nine months ended September 30, 2012 and 2011, respectively.
-There were no principal payments on RGA's debt for the nine months ended September 30, 2012 and 2011.
+Dividends to shareholders were \$44.2 million and \$31.0 million for the nine months ended September 30, 2012 and 2011, respectively.
+Dividends to shareholders were \$44.2 million and \$31.0 million for the nine months ended September 30, 2012 and 2011, respectively.
+Dividends to shareholders were \$44.2 million and \$31.0 million for the nine months ended September 30, 2012 and 2011, respectively.
+Dividends on RGA's debt for the nine months ended September 30, 2012 and 2011.
 The primary sources of RGA's liquidity include proceeds from its capital raising efforts, interest income on undeployed corporate investments, interest income received on surplus notes with RGA Reinsurance, Reinsurance Company of Missouri, Incorporated ("RCM") and Rockwood Re and dividends from operating subsidiaries.
 RGA recognized interest and dividend income of \$59.6 million and \$37.9 million for the nine months ended September 30, 2012 and 2011, respectively.
 Net proceeds from unaffiliated long-term issuance were \$393.7 million and \$394.4 million for the nine months ended September 30, 2012 and 2011, respectively.
 As the Company continues its business operations, RGA will continue to be dependent upon these sources of liquidity.
-As of September 30, 2012 and December 31, 2011, RGA held \$905.0 million and \$539.5 million, respectively, of cash and cash equivalents, short-term and other investments and fixed maturity investments.
+As of September 30, 2012 and 2012 and December 31, 2011, RGA held \$905.0 million and \$539.5 million, respectively, of cash and cash equivalents, s